vanjac/chromatracker-js/README.md

 **TODO:**

 The UI is currently optimized for small screens and does not scale very well.
-MOD compatibility still needs work.
 Many features are still missing, see [issues](https://github.com/vanjac/chromatracker-js/milestone/4).